bschlenk/babel-plugin-lit-property-types-from-ts/README.md

 Lit-element will use its built in `String` converter if `type` is omitted, so we'll only add `type` if your property is not a string (reducing bundle size!).
+We'll also omit the `type` when `attribute: false` is set, since the `type` is only used when converting between attribute and property.

 If you don't think the inferred `type` would be correct, you can manually supply the `type` and this plugin will leave it alone.